Statistics of drops generated from ensembles of randomly corrugated ligaments: Results

-As we can observe in fig. \ref{fig:drops_vs_time}a, the statistical estimate of our primary drop size (values distributed around $D/W \simeq 1.9$) across time is in excellent agreement with the predictions \eqref{lin} of linearized stability theory.
+As we can observe in Fig. \ref{fig:drops_vs_time}\CORR{b}{c}, the statistical estimate of our primary drop size (values distributed around $D/W \simeq 1.9$) across time is in excellent agreement with the predictions \eqref{lin} of linearized stability theory.

 The typical size of satellite drops has a strong dependence on the initial conditions, as meticulously documented in the seminal work of Ashgriz \& Mashayek \cite{ashgriz_sat} concerning the capillary breakup of jets.
-In that study, the authors report a monotonic decrease in the satellite drop size as one increases the initial perturbation strength (fig. 12 in \cite{ashgriz_sat}).
-At the limit of vanishing perturbation strength (matching our initial conditions), Ashgriz \& Mashayek obtain a satellite drop size of $D/W \simeq 0.6$, which matches quite well with the statistical observations of our satellite drop size (fig. \ref{fig:drops_vs_time}a).
+In that study, the authors report a monotonic decrease in the satellite drop size as one increases the initial perturbation strength (Fig. 12 in \cite{ashgriz_sat}).
+At the limit of vanishing perturbation strength (matching our initial conditions), Ashgriz \& Mashayek obtain a satellite drop size of $D/W \simeq 0.6$, which matches quite well with the statistical observations of our satellite drop size (Fig. \ref{fig:drops_vs_time}b).

 Immediately after the first set of breakups ($\textbf{S1}$), there are plenty of elongated structures with free ends (including our ``secondary'' drops), which might be subject to the end-pinching mechanism.
 Several numerical, experimental and scaling analyses in existing literature (Shulkes \cite{schulkes1996contraction}, Gordillo \& Gekle \cite{gordillo2010generation} ,Wang \& Bourouiba \cite{lydia_3}) have established that the size of drops generated via the end-pinching mechanism are deterministically characterised by the width of the ligament of origin, given by a near constant value of $D/W \simeq 1.5$ (although with an extremely weak dependence on inertial stretching rate).
-Therefore, the absence of any peak in our drop size statistics (fig. \ref{fig:drops_vs_time}a) after $T=12$ (beyond $\textbf{S1}$) around the value $D/W \simeq 1.5$ is a striking observation, asserting that negligible breakups occur via the end-pinching mode.
+Therefore, the absence of any peak in our drop size statistics (Fig. \ref{fig:drops_vs_time}c) after $T=12$ (beyond $\textbf{S1}$) around the value $D/W \simeq 1.5$ is a striking observation, asserting that negligible breakups occur via the end-pinching mode.
 Further investigations must be conducted in order to establish the exact cause of this absence.